syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-master-slide-and-layout-slide-in-c-sharp.md

 {% endtabs %}

-## Changing MasterSlide background
+## Change background of Master slide

+You can change the background of the master slide, all slides in the presentation would receive the same background settings.
 The following code example demonstrates how to set the background for a master slide.

 {% tabs %}